IntrospectiveSystems/xGraph/Core/Modules/xGraph/Proxy/README.md

 **Link**: _String_ - Used when proxy is a Server.
 A reference to the
                         module that incoming commands received over the TCP connection are routed to.

+**Chan**: _String_ - Used when managing connections using the Plexus module.
+										 		Proxies with the same Chan (Channel) name will connect automatically when connected to the same Plexus server.

 #### Input Commands